 Higher Prices Can’t Cure Permanent Gold Backwardation

-Gold does not have a “high enough” price that will discourage buying or encourage selling.
-No amount of price change will bring back trust in paper currencies once the gold owners have lost confidence .
-Thus gold backwardation will not only recur, but at some point, it will not leave its backwardated state.
+Once the gold owners have lost confidence, no amount of price change will bring back trust in paper currencies.
+Gold will not have a “high enough” price that will discourage buying or encourage selling.
+Thus gold backwardation will not only recur, but at some point, it will stay in its backwardated state.

 The final step is when gold completely withdraws its bid on paper.
-Paper’s bid on gold, however, is unlimited, and this is why paper will inevitably collapse without gold.
+At that point, paper’s bid on gold will be unlimited, and this is why paper will inevitably collapse without gold.

 Permanent gold backwardation leading to the withdrawal of the gold bid on the dollar is the inevitable result of the debt collapse.
 Governments and other borrowers have long since passed the point where they can amortize their debts.
 Now they merely “roll” the debt and the interest as they come due.
 This leaves them vulnerable to the market demand for their bonds.
 When they have an auction that fails to attract bids, the game will be over.
 Whether they formally default or whether they just print the currency to pay, it won’t matter.